IMSGlobal/caliper-spec/caliper.md

 <div style="design: block;margin: 0 auto"><img alt="Assessment Profile" src="assets/caliper-profile_assessment.png"></div>

 The Caliper Assessment Profile models assessment-related activities including interactions with individual assessment items.
 Caliper provides [Assessment](#assessment) and [AssessmentItem](#assessmentItem) entities for describing the `object` of these activities, as well as a learner's [Attempt](#attempt) for recording a count of the number of times an assigned resource has been attempted.
 Five [Response](#response) types are also provided for capturing individual item responses.  _Note that the Caliper 1.0 AssessmentItem Profile has been merged into the Assessment Profile._

-Tracking patterns using the assessment profile will allow instructors to understand more about how students are interacting with their assessments.
-Typical ways to make use of this profile are to answer the following questions:

-* How much time is required to complete and submit an assessment?
-* How much time is spent answering individual questions?
-* Which questions are completed?
-* Which questions are skipped?
-* If test-taking times are flexible, when do learners start their assessments?

 #### Minimum Conformance
 Create and send an [AssessmentEvent](#assessmentEvent) to a target [Endpoint](#endpoint).
 The [Started](#started) and [Submitted](#submitted) actions are required and MUST be implemented.
 All other supported events and actions are considered optional.